MlondiMchunu/ecommerce-microservices-app/README.md

 # ecommerce-microservices-app
-This is an Inventory and Order service for a microservices e-commerce application.
+This is an Inventory, Order and Users service for a microservices e-commerce application.

 The project structure is of type Model-Service-Controller pattern, essential for maintaining clean, modular, and scalable code: